Counseling Degrees and Programs in Arkansas

 Arkansas Tech University

 Arkansas Tech University (ATU) offers a 120-credit Bachelor of Science (BS) in Rehabilitation Science that must be completed in combination with a minor in Addictions; Aging; Child Welfare and Social Services; Corrections; Disabilities Studies; or Recreation Services.
 Students complete a supervised field placement and will be prepared for entry-level rehabilitation counseling jobs or graduate study in professional or rehabilitation counseling.
-ATU also offers a Master in Education (M.Ed.) in School Counseling and Leadership that is comprised of 45 credits, including 17 credits of core education and counseling courses, 21 credits of school leadership and counseling specialty coursework, and seven credits of supervised field experience.
+ATU also offers a Master in Education (M.Ed.) in School Counseling and Leadership that is comprised of 45 credits, including 17 credits of core education and counseling courses, 21 credits of school leadership and counseling specialty coursework, and 10 credits of supervised field experience.
 All students must also complete a thesis or major project to meet the degree requirements.
 This degree prepares students to become school counselors in Arkansas in K-12 settings.
+Students also have the option to add an additional 15 hours in community counseling coursework to be eligible for an LPC credential in Arkansas.

 University of Central Arkansas

 The University of Central Arkansas (UCA) offers both undergraduate and graduate degrees in counseling.
-The Bachelor of Science (BS) in Addiction Studies is available as a 120-credit, four-year undergraduate degree at the Conway campus or as a two-year degree completion program online.
-Two tracks are offered in Treatment or Prevention.
-Students in the Treatment track complete courses in assessment, treatment strategies, and group counseling.
-Graduates may be eligible for the Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC) credential in Nevada depending on the coursework taken.
+The Bachelor of Science (BS) in Addiction Studies is available as a 120-credit, four-year undergraduate degree at the Conway campus.
+Two tracks are offered in Treatment or Prevention, each requiring specific coursework.
+Students who have already earned an associate degree and are pursuing the Treatment track have the option of completing their bachelor’s degree online.
+Graduates meet the educational requirements for the Alcohol and Drug Counselor certification offered by the Arkansas Substance Abuse Certification Board.
 At the graduate level, a Master of Science (MS) in School Counseling is available with tracks for licensed or non-licensed teacher applicants.
-The degree is available on-campus or online with required on-campus residencies.
+The degree is only available online and utilizes both synchronous and asynchronous sessions.
 An on-campus, 60-credit MS in Mental Health Counseling is also available and meets the academic requirements in Arkansas to become a Licensed Professional Counselor (LPC).

 Traditional Graduate Programs